 - Work experience with adult teams on the football pyramid

-If players are outstanding, there is the possibility of being scouted by the Academy and into the professional game, although this is a by-product of the programme rather than its aim.
+If players exhibit particularly outstanding ability, there is the possibility of being scouted by the Academy and into the professional game, although this is a by-product of the programme rather than its aim.

 For more information about applying please contact: